Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Introduction

-The Takagi-Sugeno (T-S) fuzzy model \cite{takagi1985fuzzy} is powerful in nonlinear system identification \cite{cheng2016adaptive}.
-It has been employed for precise hysteresis modeling with the nonlinear autoregressive moving average (NARMA) model \cite{cheng2016adaptive}.
-The T-S fuzzy model has also been integrated into a multi-ESN framework for enhancing the performance in identifying nonlinear systems \cite{mahmoud2022tsk}.
-Hence, the T-S fuzzy model is expected to boost the PRC's capabilities in modeling complex nonlinear dynamics.
+The Takagi-Sugeno (T-S) fuzzy logic \cite{takagi1985fuzzy} is a powerful tool in nonlinear system identifications \cite{cheng2016adaptive}.
+It has been utilized for precise hysteresis modeling with the nonlinear autoregressive moving average (NARMA) model \cite{cheng2016adaptive}.
+The T-S fuzzy logic has also been integrated into a multi-ESN model for enhancing the performance in identifying nonlinear systems \cite{mahmoud2022tsk}.
+Hence, we consider the T-S fuzzy logic also capable of improving the PRC's capabilities in modeling complex nonlinear dynamics.

-This paper proposes a novel approach using PRC in a feedforward hysteresis compensation model to control a soft bending actuator.
-Our model employs a dual-PAM actuator with two air chambers as a pneumatic physical reservoir.
-A T-S fuzzy model processes the reservoir's readout and generates the feedforward hysteresis compensation model's output.
-Our proposed method shows better test performance than an ESN model with significantly reduced execution time.
+This paper proposes a novel control approach using PRC in a feedforward hysteresis compensation model to control a soft bending actuator.
+Our method employs a dual-PAM actuator with two air chambers as a pneumatic physical reservoir.
+A T-S fuzzy model is applied to process the reservoir's readouts and generate the feedforward hysteresis compensation model's output.
+The proposed method shows better accuracies than an ESN and significantly reduced execution time in the model test phase.
 Experimental results confirm the proposed model's effectiveness in open and closed-loop bending motion tracking control.
-The proposed model's strong robustness against real-world disturbances has also been experimentally verified.
+The proposed model's strong robustness against real-world disturbances has also been experimentally demonstrated.

-The following unfolds as Section 2 exhibits the design and hysteresis of the pneumatic actuator.
-Section 3 describes the feedforward hysteresis compensation models.
-Section 4 presents the experimental results, and Section 5 concludes.
+The remainder unfolds as follows: Section 2 presents the design and hysteresis of the pneumatic soft actuator; Section 3 describes the feedforward hysteresis compensation models; Section 4 exhibits experimental results; Section 5 concludes.